AndreaMariani-AM/AndreaMariani-AM/README.md

 - 🔭 Working on the interplay between Epigenetic mechanisms and their implication in gene regulation
 - :dog: Passionate about Epigenetics, Genomics and Transcriptomics
-- 🌱 Learning Single Cell methods for Genomics and Transcriptomics
+- 🌱 Learning Single Cell methods for Genomics and Transcriptomics and Hi-C

 ### Contacts 📫